fyngyrz/slacker/README.md

 ###  About HTML, slack, and aa_macro

-If you've read the `aa_macro` documentation, you;re likely now aware that `aa_macro` has a lot of built-in capabilities for generating HTML such as lists and tables and the like.
+If you've read the `aa_macro` documentation, you're likely now aware that `aa_macro` has a lot of built-in capabilities for generating HTML such as lists and tables and the like.
 This isn't of any particular use within the context of slack, as slack doesn't let any HTML through to